Azure/azure-osconfig/devops/scripts/asa/README.md

 ## Planned TODO:
 * Support for running ASA scans in the container with RPM based distro
-* Run as a part of the GHA pipeline
+* Run as a part of the GitHub Actions workflow